The Dick Cavett Show: PBS, 1977–1982

-The PBS series featured single guests in a half-hour format and was produced by Christopher Porterfield, a former roommate of Cavett's at Yale University who had coauthored the book Cavett that was published in August 1974.
-The show remained on the PBS lineup until affiliates voted it off the schedule in 1982.
+In 1977, two years after the end of his original ABC run, Cavett returned to television with a new version produced by New York public television station WNET/Thirteen.
+The PBS series featured single guests in a half-hour format and was produced by Christopher Porterfield, a former roommate of Cavett's at Yale University who had coauthored the book Cavett, published in August 1974.